 While there will only be local high school competitions during the 2019-2020 school year, top freshman, sophomore and junior students who develop their plans during the 2019-2020 school year may also compete in the Believe in Ohio Regional competition in December 2020.

 STEM Plan competitions at the Regional Level:

 Judging of plans at the regional level will only include an evaluation of students’ written plans.
 Judging is blind. (i.e. school names and other personal information will not be known to judges).
-The one hundred highest scoring regionally judged plans, with representation from each region of the state, will each receive a $1,000 scholarship to any Ohio college or university, and also be entered into the Believe in Ohio State Competition.
+The one hundred highest scoring regionally judged plans, with representation from each region of the state, will each receive a $1,000 scholarship to any Ohio college, university, post-secondary career centers and vocational schools, and also be entered into the Believe in Ohio State Competition.

 STEM Plan competition at the State Level:

 A third level of competition will be held at the state level by The Ohio Academy of Science with Academy judges applying the same rules and grading rubrics as used at the local high school and regional competition levels.
 Judging will be by a panel of judges at the statewide level and will include both an evaluation of the students’ written plans submitted at the regional level as well as a short oral presentation (5 min) to judges.
-The statewide competition will be held on a date in February, and at a location, that will be posted on the BiO website.
+The statewide competition will be held on a date in February, and at a location, that will be posted on the Believe in Ohio website.
 The first annual statewide competition will take place in February 2021.
-The State competition will offer hundreds of thousands of dollars in scholarships to Ohio colleges and universities to state competition awardees.
+The State competition will offer hundreds of thousands of dollars in scholarships to Ohio colleges, universities, post-secondary career centers and vocational schools to state competition awardees.
 To receive any scholarship at the State Level, the plan must receive an averaged judged score of at least 30 points in the state competition.